 Becoming a Certified WSU Extension Master Gardener Volunteer

 Washington State residents must apply to and be accepted into a local county WSU Extension Master Gardener program.
 There are three steps to certification: (1) training; (2) internship; and (3) certification.
-To remain certified, volunteers must meet the state minimum and county minimum service and continuing education and background screening requirements.
+To remain certified, volunteers must meet the state minimum service (25 hours) and continuing education (10 hours) and background screening requirements.
 Automatic recertification is not granted.
 Each volunteer must reapply to the program each year.
 Application, selection, training, and recertification requirements are described below.